marek-g/rust-fui/doc/events.md

 `HoverLeave` event is sent to the control when pointer leaves contol's area.

 More than one control can be hovered at the same time if they overlap.

+If there is a captured control, only the captured control can be hovered.